Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,987.6199666666666,994.1932.md

 ### Transcript

-> customization of our character I don't
+> customization of our character I don't know but I think it's gonna be a matter